About the Business

 Another thing I noticed was how much it costs for some of these services.
 Please don't get me wrong here; I am not saying some of the photographers and their talent isn't worth what they charge.
 Some of them could probably charge a lot more!
 That's not really what I'm about though, and it's not what I wanted my business to represent.
 I didn't want Patriot Images to be about the money.
 In fact, I didn't want Patriot Images to be about money at all.
 I did not want someone to ever come to my website or inquire about photos, and leave thinking they needed to take out a small loan.
 I never wanted someone to be discouraged in asking about services because of a prior experience, misconception, or cost.

 Now that I knew how I wanted my business to run, I needed a name.
 What defined me, the photographer and owner, and what did I want to represent?
 As you'll read further down and in the section "About the Photographer," patriotism and a love for America is a huge part of who I am.
 After consulting with some close friends and successful business owners, I decided on the name.
-After purchasing the LLC for $925.00, Patriot Images was officially born.
+After purchasing the LLC and the Nonprofit for around $2200.00 , Patriot Images was officially born.

 So what is Patriot Images all about?

 You may be surprised to read that Patriot Images has very little to do with photography.
 Yes, you read that correctly.
 You're probably thinking, "Wait, a photographer and photography business saying what he does has little to do with a camera?
 Seriously?"
 Yes!
 Throughout the past five years I have focused on the art of photography, I've come in contact with thousands of individuals while staring through a lens.
 One thing that I noticed and wanted to really put my focus into was the interaction with the client.
 So when I say that the camera is secondary, it's because the interaction and trust building with the client is primary and vital to taking photos they will cherish forever.
 If you miss that, you miss it all and the photos will show it.